A SUMMARY OF THE “TABERNACLES” EXPERIENCE

 When God has created His throne in us, the source of the River of eternal life will be in us.
 It is God’s purpose that when the Lord Jesus returns and sets up His Kingdom on the earth, the saints who have attained to the Tabernacles experience will go throughout the earth, bringing eternal life to those people of the nations who will accept Christ.

-So it is just that simple.
+It’s that simple.
 We obey Christ implicitly and pray that we may become the house, the resting place, of God.
-After that we will obey the Lord in whatever tasks He assigns to us.
+After that, we will obey the Lord in whatever tasks He assigns to us.

-I have read that the passage above was spoken during the Feast of Tabernacles.
-How could the Jews have known of the connection between the twelfth chapter of the Book of Isaiah and the Feast of Tabernacles?
+I have read that the passage above in Isaiah was spoken during the Feast of Tabernacles.
+How could the Jews have known of the connection between Isaiah chapter 12 and the Feast of Tabernacles?

-On the last and greatest day of the festival (the Feast of Tabernacles), Jesus stood and said in a loud voice, "Let anyone who is thirsty come to me and drink.
-Whoever believes in me, as Scripture has said, RIVERS OF LIVING WATER WILL FLOW FROM WITHIN THEM."
+On the last and greatest day of the festival [the Feast of Tabernacles], Jesus stood and said in a loud voice, “Let anyone who is thirsty come to me and drink.
+Whoever believes in me, as Scripture has said, RIVERS OF LIVING WATER WILL FLOW FROM WITHIN HIM.”
 By this he meant the Spirit, whom those who believed in him were later to receive.
 Up to that time the Spirit had not been given, since Jesus had not yet been glorified.
 (John 7:37-39)

 So it is written: “The first man Adam became a living being”; the last Adam, a life-giving spirit.
 (I Corinthians 15:45)